The Perfect Day Trip to Carmel: A Complete Itinerary

 Finish your day trip to Carmel-by-the-Sea with dinner at an iconic restaurant in town.
 Consider stopping by one of these spots:

-• Cultura Comida y Bebida: This upscale Mexican restaurant (pictured below on the left) is a personal favorite.
+• Cultura Comida y Bebida: This upscale Mexican restaurant is a personal favorite.
 I highly recommend their plantain tacos, as well as one of their creative tequila or mezcal cocktails.
 Other standout menu items include the mole, chile relleno, yam enchiladas, and the esquites.
 They also have plenty of vegan, vegetarian, and gluten-free dishes.

 • La Bicyclette: Perhaps one of the most popular restaurants in Carmel, La Bicyclette is a cozy spot offering French and Italian dishes.
 Think oysters, gnocchi, wood-fired pizza, and more.

-• Toro Sushi: You can’t go wrong with Toro Sushi (pictured below on the right).
+• Toro Sushi: You can’t go wrong with Toro Sushi.
 You’ll find traditional, high-quality sushi dishes on the menu, as well as some fun specialty rolls (I love the geisha roll!).
 The restaurant is also vegan and vegetarian-friendly.

 Keep Up with Sea to Sequoia